migalmoreno/nx-router/README.md

                         :redirect
                         '(("https://\\1.acme.org/\\2" . ".*/p/(\\w+)/(.*)")))))))

-The first router simply redirects all requests that match the domain <https://example.org> to <https://acme.org>, and adds a redirect rule so that any path of <https://example.org> that doesn't match `/` or `/wiki` will get redirected to <https://acme.org/example>.
-The second router sets a blocklist for the `/factory` PCRE, and the rest of the routers are a composition of the second router, so they inherit its settings.
+The first router specifies a redirect so that any route of <https://example.org> that doesn't match the regexps `.*/$` or `.*/wiki$` will get redirected to <https://acme.org/example>.
+The second router sets a block-list for the router if its route matches the `.*/factory` PCRE and adds an `instances-builder` which will fetch a list of routes and append them to the router's.
+Note that the second router has a `name` slot, which will allow subsequent routers to inherit the parent-class slots.
+The third router instructs a resource to be opened upon route activation, and the fourth router uses regexp interpolation to redirect the `.*/p/(\\w+)/(.*)` regexp to <https://\\1.acme.org/\\2>, where `\\1` and `\\2` will be replaced with the corresponding capture groups.

 All routers derive from a `router` parent class that holds common router settings: